 A Visa is generally needed if you (or your family) are nationals of a country outside the European Economic Area (EEA) or Switzerland.
 This Visa is called 'entry clearance' because it gives you permission to enter the UK.

 If you are a national of the EEA or Switzerland, you do not need immigration permission to enter the UK.

 Read more about applying for a Visa to study in the UK

 What is it like to be an international student?

 Read more about student life at Birmingham as an international student.

 What support will I receive from the University as an international student?

 As an international student, you will be met with a warm welcome when you arrive at the University of Birmingham.
 From applying for your student Visa and planning your journey, and right throughout your time with us, our International Student Advisory Service (ISAS) will make sure you get all the support you need to make the most of the excellent student experience we offer and to achieve to the very best of your abilities.
-Visit the International Student Advisory Service (ISAS) website to find out what support they offer and how to contact them.
+Visit the International Student Team (IST) website to find out what support they offer and how to contact them.

 What support will I receive from my department as an international student?

 The School of Social Policy at the University of Birmingham has vast experience of welcoming students from all over the world.
 It is a vibrant, dynamic and exciting place to study.
 You will receive ongoing support from the course team, from the University International Office and from the International lead for the School of Social Policy, Professor Barbara Fawcett.
 The University organises events for International and European students and in the School of Social Policy, we ensure that international students are supported and have a specific social forum.
 We look forward to welcoming you in the near future.